-Do you have a couple of hours to spare?
+Do you have a few hours to spare?
 If you have an interest in heritage, craft or design, or just want to meet new friends or learn new skills, we’d love to hear from you!

 Our museum hosts exhibitions, talks, and workshops, as well as guided tours and school groups, which is all made possible thanks to our fantastic William Morris Society volunteers.

-We are currently looking for volunteers to join our friendly team in these areas:
+We are hoping to reopen our museum in June, and are currently looking for volunteers to join our friendly team in these areas:

 - Learning and outreach